subhk/ContourDynamics.jl/docs/src/architecture.md

 For single-layer CPU problems the current policy is:

-- direct evaluation
+- direct evaluation, including beta-plane QG

 For multilayer CPU problems:

 - direct modal decomposition

-For supported GPU-tagged single-layer problems:
+For supported GPU-tagged single-layer Euler, QG, and SQG problems:

 - KernelAbstractions direct path

+Beta-plane QG currently uses the CPU direct path.
+Multi-layer `GPU()` velocity can be evaluated through the modal KernelAbstractions path, but multi-layer timestepping, periodic wrapping, and surgery are not device-resident yet.

 ## Velocity Backends